-There are 49 Learning Modules (or 17 study sessions) in CFA Level 2’s 2022 curriculum (48 readings in 2021).
+There are 49 Learning Modules (or 17 study sessions) in CFA Level 2’s 2023 curriculum across 10 topics.
 But should you study the topics chronologically?
 Or is there an optimal CFA Level 2 study order?

 We often get these questions in the 300Hours forum (which, by the way, you can join for free CFA advice).

 There’s no right or wrong answer here.
 Studying the topics chronologically as outlined in the curriculum is fine too.

 However, we thought there may be something better to improve your odds of success, given the amount of materials to go through in this level.

 This article outlines our view on the optimal sequence of topics to study (and why) for CFA Level 2’s 2023 curriculum which should help your CFA Level 2 study plan.